 Research in MS&E spans a broad intellectual spectrum, and our work often involves cross-disciplinary integrations across areas of the department and Stanford as a whole.

-MS&E faculty work within and across these research areas:
+MS&E students and faculty work within and across these research areas:

 Computational Social Science